 Efficient tackling of emergency situations can be achieved by continuous training and by practical drills onboard vessels.
 However, it has been seen that in spite of adequate training, people get panic attacks and eventually do not do what they should in an emergency situation.

-As far as the seafarer is concerned, first and foremost, he or she must be aware of the different types of emergency situations that can arise on board ship.
-This would help in understanding the real scenario in a better way, and would also lead to taking correct actions to save life, property, and environment.
+As far as the seafarer is concerned, first and foremost, he or she must be aware of the different types of emergency situations that can arise onboard a ship.
+This would help in understanding the real scenario in a better way, and would also lead to taking corrective actions to save life, property, and environment.

-We have prepared a brief instruction guide that must be given to all the seafarer onboard to tackle different emergency situations.
+We have prepared a brief instruction guide that must be given to all the seafarers onboard to tackle different emergency situations.